Synthetixio/SIPs/SIPS/gas-tank.md

 #### Delegation

-In order to support delegation, the [`DelegateApprovals`](https://github.com/Synthetixio/synthetix/blob/4beaa8e00c8226646b5a718cc9e5d1f6f864e751/contracts/DelegateApprovals.sol) will need to be updated with a `canManageGasTankFor` function.
+In order to support delegation of gas tank management, the [`DelegateApprovals`](https://github.com/Synthetixio/synthetix/blob/4beaa8e00c8226646b5a718cc9e5d1f6f864e751/contracts/DelegateApprovals.sol) contract will need to be updated with a new `canManageGasTankFor` function.

 ### Function API